-Buying a house brings along a full range of emotions, from nervous excitement to sheer dread over the financial commitment you’re about to undertake.
-It can be easy to simply put a full price offer on the first house you fall in love with, but it’s not necessarily the best decision you can make.
+Buying a house brings along a wide range of emotions, from nervous excitement to sheer dread over the financial commitment.
+You might be tempted to make a full-price offer on the first house you see.
+However, it’s not necessarily the best decision you can make.

 Just as the type of home you purchase affects the way you live your life, so too does the amount of money you spend.
-That monthly mortgage payment is probably your most important bill to pay each month, and if it’s too high, you might have trouble meeting your other financial obligations.
+Your mortgage payment is probably your largest monthly expense, and if it’s too high, you might struggle to meet other financial obligations.

 Or you might be ok paying for the necessities but may not have the wiggle room for fun purchases you typically enjoy.
 Before you start binging on Zillow searches, take a few moments to thoughtfully consider how much house you can afford.

 Evaluate Your Existing Budget

-When it comes time to apply for a mortgage, it’s vital that you remember to advocate for yourself.
+When it comes time to apply for a mortgage, you must remember to advocate for yourself.

 Loan officers use strict underwriting guidelines to approve loan amounts.
 However, even with those in place, you don’t necessarily want to borrow the full amount you’re eligible for.

 Be sure to ask questions even after you’ve gotten an initial amount pre-approved.
 Where are interest rates for your credit category right now?
 What other types of fees and charges can you expect to pay?

-Don’t forget about property taxes and homeowner’s insurance — those expenses are included in your monthly mortgage amount as well.
+Don’t forget about annual property taxes and homeowners insurance — those expenses are included in your monthly mortgage amount as well.

-A good lender breaks down all of these associated costs so you can get a holistic idea of what a certain price point looks like in terms of actual payments.
-Then, you can play around with a home affordability calculator or mortgage calculator to find some numbers that make you feel comfortable.
+Your mortgage lender should break down all these associated costs so that you can see how the actual payments look at a certain price point.
+Then, you can experiment with a home affordability calculator or mortgage calculator.
+By doing this, you can find some numbers that feel comfortable to you.